JPRebocho/Thales/README.md

 # Thales

+## Bugs
+*Gallery* error when picking an image. *Photos* and *Explorer* work fine.
+Its not about permissions, its how the image is returned from the *Gallery* intent (the sketchy path that the emulator uses on the computer) need to try on a real device.

+## To Do List
 - [x] Add option to use the device's file explorer to open any kind of file.
 - [x] Hide Image View frame when there is nothing to show.